Special Educational Needs and Disability (SEND)

 - Mrs Rigby (SENCO, Headteacher)

-Mrs Simmons has a wealth of experience and expertise in supporting children and is in the Infant playground every morning and at home time should you have any concerns.
+Mr Southern has a wealth of experience and expertise in supporting children and is in the Junior playground every morning and at home time should you have any concerns.

-This will be reviewed again in October 2017
+This Information report will be reviewed again in October 2018.

 Below is a link to Wigan Council’s Local Offer.